Puppy Socialisation Classes

 As long as the puppies have had their first injections and are over 8 weeks of age, then they are fine to come to these classes. see:

-Critical periods in your puppies psychological growth and fear and timidity which explains just how important these classes are to the future behaviour of your dog.
+Critical Periods in Your Pups Psychological Growth and one of the main reasons for aggression and biting from dogs is Fear and Timidity which explains just how important these classes are to the future behaviour of your dog.

 I have little competitions on a weekly basis, such as the best sit, the best down, and the sit stay, walking to heel, down stay.
 And prizes are awarded weekly.
 Which culminates in week six with the puppy that has learned the best trick. and a prize for which puppy has improved the most during the classes.